BettercareHealth/bettercare/childhood-hiv/test-4.md

 # Test 4: Antiretroviral drugs

+Please choose the one most correct answer to each question or statement

 1. How does antiretroviral treatment work?
 	-	The drugs kill CD4 cells.
 	-	The drugs kill the organisms which cause opportunistic infections.